Part 3: Recruitment Process from Start to Finish

 The interview stage is perhaps the most crucial step in the hiring process.
 The hiring manager gets to know more about a candidate’s experience, soft skills, and training level.
 It proves what the developer has already said in their resume.
 A hiring interview also provides an opportunity to ask developers about their salary expectations.

 Like the talent search and vacancy promotion stages, your offshore vendor conducts interviews with developers and handles salary negotiations.
-As the client, you also participate in the salary negotiation process, conducting tech interviews, and make final hiring decisions, etc.
+As the client, you also participate in the salary negotiation process, conducting tech interviews, make final decisions, etc.

 The initial interview conducted by the offshore partner screens and narrows down the candidate list.
 Once the offshore vendor is convinced of the developers’ suitability, it’s time for the client to assess them.
 Here, the shortlisted offshore developers go through real-time calls and screen sharing interviews with the client.
 This hiring assessment is to evaluate a candidate’s technical skills and can take various forms, including: